INSTRUCTIONS FOR AUTHORS

 Revision.
 A revision should be submitted within 3 months of being requested unless the editor agrees to an extension.
 Revisions may be re-reviewed, at the discretion of the editor.

 Final versions of papers.
 Final versions of accepted manuscript must be submitted in an electronic word processor format (such as MS Word).
 These files will be used by the publisher and must exactly match the accepted version.
 Do not use the carriage return (enter) at the end of lines within a paragraph.
 Turn the hyphenation option off and remove any footnotes.
-Where possible, figures and tables should be embedded in the text before the final version is sent to the publisher.

 Editors reserve the right to modify manuscripts that do not conform to scientific, technical, stylistic or grammatical standards, and minor alterations of this nature will normally be seen by authors only at the proof stage.